Navigation

 866-656-1546

-Copper's dining concept Forage and Feast is located in the new Aerie lodge.
+Copper's dining concept Forage and Feast is located in the Aerie lodge.
 Perched at the top of the American Eagle Lift, it offers stunning views of the Gore and Ten Mile Ranges.
-Savor après-ski classics like poutine, truffle Parmesan fries and artichoke French onion soup.
-It does close at 4 p.m., but it’s worth calling it a day early to experience this on-mountain eatery.
+Savor après-ski classics like poutine and truffle Parmesan fries, along with hearty entrees including venison steak served with pumpernickel bread pudding.
+It closes at 4 p.m., but it’s worth calling it a day early to experience this on-mountain eatery.

 Moose Jaw